Zimbra/zimbra-zimlet-anyframe/README.md

 </zimletConfig>
 ```

 You can configure up to 3 custom integration tabs via the properties tab1, tab2 and tab3.
-If you only need one tab, just leave the properties for the other tabs emtpy like this:
+If you only need one tab, just leave the properties for the other tabs empty like this:

 ```xml
 <property name="tab3"></property>